Virginia truck cargo spill accident attorneys

 The loading team: Trailers and tankers are often loaded by special crews.
 These loading teams are responsible for making sure the load is even, the cargo is properly strapped down, and the truck is under the legal weight limit.
 If the team fails to do this and the cargo spills on the road as a result, then the loading team would likely be liable.

 The mechanic: Some cargo spills are caused by mechanical failures, such as a popped tire or worn-down brakes.
-In such cases, if the truck’s mechanic failed to notice and fix obvious issues, the mechanic would be liable for the accident and your injuries.
+In such cases, if the truck’s mechanic failed to notice and fix obvious issues, the mechanic would be liable for the crash and your injuries.

 The shipping company: In many cases, transportation companies are responsible for the actions and negligence of their employees.
 This is especially true if the company pushed employees to work longer hours, overload trailers, or skip important safety steps for the sake of time.
-Whatever the cause of your accident, the company may have some level of liability.
+Whatever the cause of your wreck, the company may have some level of liability.

-When you are facing a difficult truck accident claim, consider working with local attorneys who can give you outstanding support.
+When you are facing a difficult Virginia truck accident claim, consider working with local attorneys who can give you outstanding support.
 We at GibsonSingleton Virginia Injury Attorneys have helped countless truck accident victims in our area and we are ready to help you.

 When you call us at (804) 413-6777 or toll-free at (855) 781-6777, we will listen to your entire story and give you the legal advice to help you make the right decisions for you and your family.
 If you choose us to represent you, our lead attorneys, Ken and John, as former U.S. Marines, will fight smarter to get you the money you deserve to move forward with your life.